ccadic/RackDoubleNerdminer/README.md

 STEP 2: 3D printing
-You get the 3D printable spacers and handles in /stl You get the DXF file for lasercutting in /lasercut-dxf Laser cut params for a K40 40 w CO2 laser: 20% , 10 mm speed 2 passes for black acryloc 2 mm thickness You need to cut 2 files : on in front of the fans, one at the back.
+You get the 3D printable spacers and handles in /stl You get the DXF file for lasercutting in /lasercut-dxf Laser cut params for a K40 40 w CO2 laser: 20% , 10 mm speed 2 passes for black acrylic 2 mm thickness You need to cut 2 files : on in front of the fans, one at the back.

 STEP 3: Get the parts